So you’re creating some of the best content you’ve ever created for your blog.

-However, content upgrades can be way more powerful than any free report or eBook.
-Content upgrades are content extensions to your blog posts.
+However, content upgrades can be way more effective at converting traffic than any free report or eBook.

-Example: You’re writing a tutorial post on how to set up email marketing on your blog, so your content upgrade might be a free PDF cheat sheet with tips on how to boost opt-in conversion rate.
+Example: You’re writing a tutorial post on how to grow your email list so your content upgrade might be a free PDF cheat sheet containing extra tips on how to boost opt-in conversion rate.

 Content upgrades can be very effective especially if the bonus content is aligned with the topic of the blog post.

-For added validation that content upgrades can work, take a look at the screen capture below.
+For added validation that content upgrades can work, just take a look at the screen capture below.

 I published a post on my blog back on the 2nd of December titled 23 Bloggers Share Their Most Effective Methods For Promoting A New Blog Post.